mehedi457/CityDataBox/README.md

 ```
 Note: The ISO 3166-1 alpha-3 code should be passed as a three-letter string in uppercase.

-### 6. Retrieve information about a country with the specified ISO 3166-1 alpha-2 code
+### 6. Retrieve a list of cities by a specified ISO 3166-1 alpha-2 code

 **Endpoint:** `/country/iso2/name`